DomieBett/dominic/advancement/Algorithms/README.md

 # Algorithms

+An algorithm can be defined as a set of rules to be followed in a problem solving operation.

 ## <u>Searching algorithms.</u>

 The implementation for the search algorithm can be found in the `search.js` file in this directory.